EdinUser/YouTubeLocalHistory/docs/faq.md

 ### Q: Will deleted videos stay deleted?
 **A:** YES!
 We've implemented a robust deletion system:
-- **Deleted videos stay deleted** across all your devices
+- **Deleted videos stay deleted** in your local history, even after migrations or imports
-- **Tombstone protection** ensures deletions are respected during sync
+- **Tombstone protection** ensures deletions are respected locally and prevent reappearance from the archive
 - **30-day protection period** prevents accidentally restoring deleted videos
-- **Works across accounts** - deletions persist even when switching YouTube accounts
+- **Works across accounts** on the same browser profile – deletions persist even when switching YouTube accounts
 - **Automatic cleanup** removes old deletion markers after 30 days

-This solves the common problem where deleted videos would reappear after syncing between devices.
+This solves the common problem where deleted videos would reappear in searches.

 ### Q: What happens if I delete a video on one device?
-**A:** The deletion will be protected and synchronized:
+**A:** The deletion will be protected locally:
 1. Video is immediately removed from your history
 2. A deletion marker is created to protect the deletion
-3. When you sync to other devices, the video will be removed there too
-4. The video won't reappear even if you switch YouTube accounts
+3. The video won't reappear in searches or listings
-5. Protection lasts for 30 days to ensure all your devices learn about the deletion
+4. Protection lasts for 30 days to ensure consistency

 ---